 The ministerial authorisation to discriminate in refusing leave to enter also takes effect in control zones.

 Therefore, although there is little or no substantiated evidence of refoulement taking place at the border, current UK policy and practice creates a risk of this occurring.
-However, further research would be required in order to assess this accurately.
+Reports of Albanians held in the short-term holding facility at Manston and quickly removed to Albania raised questions about the lack of access to legal advice to allow people held there to realistically consider making an asylum claim.

 Immigration Bail replaced temporary admission on 15 January 2018 (see Home Office guidance document, available at: http://bit.ly/2FTmf50).
 Many guidance and policy documents still refer to Temporary Admission.